Component Communication

 lParam number Second integer parameter — flags, IDs, small values

-extraData object Optional.
+extended object Optional.
 Arbitrary data, available as event.detail in the receiver

 sendMessage — Synchronous, Single Target